alexiglesias93/webflow-tailwindcss/README.md

 ## Current approach

 Currently, this tool only generates a `.css` file containing all TailwindCSS's classes rewritten to Webflow's internal convention.

-This allows importing the file in a project and start using TailwindCSS classes right away:
+This allows importing the file in a project using an `HTML Embed` component and start using TailwindCSS classes right away:

 ```html
 <link